pipefunc/pipefunc/docs/source/concepts/cli.md

 ---

 By integrating a fully automated CLI into your pipelines, `Pipeline.cli()` makes it straightforward to run and experiment with complex workflows directly from the terminal.
+Just remember that the CLI currently supports only simple input types—those that can be represented in JSON and then coerced to the correct type using Pydantic.
+Enjoy the simplicity and power of running your pipelines with minimal setup!